Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/docs/servos.md

 Outputs:

-- Current angle of servo.
+- Current angle of the servo if the communication succeeds, false otherwise.

-or

-- False if communication with the servo fails.

 <ins>**servo.getPos()**</ins>